lausek/lovm2/book/src/building/optimization.md

 Add
 ```

-> **v0.4.7 Note:** the optimizer currently only optimizes expressions if all operands are constant.
+> **Note:** The optimizer currently only optimizes expressions if all operands are constant and does not cover neutral elements like `+ 0` or `* 1` as such.

 ## Logical short-curcuit

-All languages should not evaluate the second operand of a `Or` or `And` operation if the first result is already sufficient for the expressions outcome.
+It is common for languages to avoid evaluating the second operand of `Or`/`And` operations if the first term is already sufficient for the expressions outcome.

 ## Small adjustments